varnish/Varnish-Book/varnish_book.rst

    Although Varnish threading model allows you to use multiple thread pools, we recommend you to do not modify this parameter.
    Based on our experience and tests, we have seen that 2 thread pools are enough.
-   Adding more pools does not increase performance.
+   In other words, the performance of Varnish does not increase when adding more than 2 pools.

    .. note::